johannal/SolarSystem/CustomInstrumentsDemo.md

 I want to figure out whats going.

-PlanetUpdate.swift here, is the class that handles the data update.
+PlanetUpdateService.swift here, is the class that does all the work for the update.
 I'm going to start by adding some logging and signposts.
 I'll need an OSLog handle, and I"m going to use the new .pointsOfInterest category.
 Everything I log using that category  will automatically show up in Instruments.

   *insert snippet 1 -- OSLog handle creation*